videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 - Lakoff, George, and Mark Johnson.
 "Metaphors We Live By"
 - Gleick, James.
 "The Information: A History, a Theory, a Flood"
 - Shannon, Claude Elwood, and Warren Weaver.
-"The Mathematical Theory of Communication."
+"The Mathematical Theory of Communication"
 - Bailey, Norman T. J. "The Mathematical Theory of Epidemics"
 - Demers, Alan, Dan Greene, Carl Hauser, Wes Irish, and John Larson.
 "Epidemic Algorithms for Replicated Database Maintenance"
+- Gärdenfors, Peter.
+"The Geometry of Meaning – Semantics Based on Conceptual Spaces"

 ## Credits ##